jrodewig/wanderahead.github.io/_posts/2025-04-02-new-bern-one-of-north-carolinas-best-small-towns.md

   loading="lazy"
 />

-If a road trip can include a palace, you don’t skip it.
+If a road trip can include a palace, you don't skip it.
 Tryon Palace, with its 16 acres of gardens, is a showstopper worth the detour.

 This three-in-one attraction features historic buildings, meticulously designed gardens, and the 60,000-square-foot North Carolina History Center.
 Wander at your leisure, though the palace itself requires a timed guided tour.
 Your period-dressed guide will explain how the original 1770 structure, built for the royal colonial governor, burned down in 1798.
-Today’s version is a faithful recreation based on historical records.
+Today's version is a faithful recreation based on historical records.

-Gov. William Tryon’s lavish "palace," funded by steep taxes, didn’t win him many fans back then, and its opulence still impresses.
+Gov. William Tryon's lavish "palace," funded by steep taxes, didn't win him many fans back then, and its opulence still impresses.
 Tour the replica ballroom where George Washington danced or the surprisingly modern kitchen, where 18th-century cooking demos still happen.

-**Don’t miss:**
+**Don't miss:**

-- The guided Dixon House tour, showcasing an early 1830s merchant’s home
+- The guided Dixon House tour, showcasing an early 1830s merchant's home
 - The stables, the last remnant of the original palace
 - The palace gardens, with
 clipped hedges, statues, and scenic pathways